 The construction detail and elevation is required for review.
 Note: If the trellis exceeds the perimeter wall height, wood members must be stained or painted to match the house trim color or be compatible with the wood members on the house.
 Vine trellises made from metal such as wrought iron shall be compatible with the original architectural style of the house and shall be painted to match the original exterior metal, if any, or the original exterior porch light fixtures.
 Alternative colors and/or finishes will be reviewed on a case-by-case basis.

-82

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

 Prefabricated vine trellises will be considered.
 They cannot be attached directly to any existing perimeter wall.
 Provide a catalog cut sheet or photograph if they exceed the perimeter wall height.

 Freestanding garden walls for the purposes of hanging plant material such as succulents, etc. are not to exceed the perimeter wall height (unless they are proposed next to a neighbor’s dwelling wall) and shall have a one (1) foot planting area.
 The posts shall be offset six (6) inches from the perimeter walls/fence for garden wall planting.